whatvn/whatvn.github.io/writing/_posts/2026-04-12-becoming-cto-by-accident.md

 I believe this genuinely changes what makes a great engineer.
 Less about holding large systems in your head, less about knowing every API by memory, more about judgment: knowing what to ask, knowing when to trust, knowing what architecture fits the problem.
 Engineers who learn to use AI to amplify their thinking will pull ahead.
 That seems clear to me.

-What is less clear to me, and I want to be honest about this, is the product side.
+What is less clear to me, is the product side.
 Every conversation in the industry right now is about AI use cases, AI features, AI integrations.
 Everyone seems to have a confident answer about what their product should do with AI.
 I am still working mine out.

 I find myself sitting in planning sessions, listening to what competitors are building, reading about what the market expects, and not always arriving at the obvious answer for our specific context.
 Some of the AI features I see being shipped feel like answers in search of a question.
 Some feel genuinely transformative.
 The hard part is telling them apart before you have committed the resources to find out.

 This uncertainty is uncomfortable, especially in a role where people expect you to have the vision.
-But I think it is more honest than pretending confidence I do not have.
+I am not really confidence that I clearly have.
 The strategy will emerge from the work, from staying close to what users actually need, from running small experiments, from being willing to be wrong and adjust quickly.

 On a personal level, AI has already changed how I work in ways that feel irreversible.